CoffeeStraw/PyonFX/docs/tutorials/first_steps/03_time_and_space.md

 - `\\pos(%.3f,%.3f)` positions the text at specific pixel coordinates, which are passed as arguments:
     - `line.left` gives us the left edge coordinate of the original text
     - `line.bottom` gives us the bottom edge coordinate of the original text
-- And finally, we use the `%s` placeholder to insert the original text.
+- Finally, we use the `%s` placeholder to insert the original text.

 Together, these place our `an1`-aligned text exactly where the original text appeared.
-Notice the difference of the control point position rendered in Aegisub:
+Notice the difference in the control point position rendered in Aegisub:

 ![Control Point Position](imgs/time_and_space_control_point_position.png)